Wedding Photography at Islington Town Hall

 The Richmond Suite:

-• Spatially, The Richmond Suite is the largest at Islington Town Hall.
-Long and with high ceilings and large windows, it would make an excellent venue for your wedding.
+- Spatially, the Richmond Suite is the largest at Islington Town Hall.
+Long, with high ceilings and large windows, it would make an excellent venue for your wedding.

-• There are restrictions on music volume in this room to respect the proximity of neighbours.
+- There are restrictions on the volume of music in this room to respect the proximity of neighbours.

 Room 99:

-• Time is more restricted in Room 99, with just the legal ceremony allowed on weekdays.
-On weekends, a more personalised ceremony is available.
+- Time is more restricted in Room 99.
+On weekdays, only the legal ceremony is allowed, while on weekends, a more personalised ceremony is available.

 The Canonbury Suite: